nptscot/npw/web/src/manual/index.md

 You may not be able to achieve 100% on the cycling demand coverage metrics in the tool.
 In some cases, there is high demand on parallel roads, like with dual carriageways or a more suitable street parallel to a main road.
 Even though you have provided an adequate route, this score literally counts coverage on a fixed set of roads.

 ## Other metrics

+The 5 NQ ones -- click each one to see details of how it is measured, and the scoring rubric.

 **TODO** Anything else not covered, like mesh density